Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

   ​		Although each State name is not allowed to be repeated in the same FSM, the State names across levels are allowed to be repeated.
 It is obviously inappropriate to directly use the name of State, is nested by a FSM, as the unique identification for the FSM.
 If we name each FSM separately, If we name each FSM separately, developers need to standardize the naming, which may lead to unclear meaning and inconvenient cross level operation.

   ​		In order to solve the problem of FSM identification, this plugin uses a path to identify each FSM.
-Each FSM has a path property  to identify itself, which is an array type.
-Note: the path of root FSM is ["root"].
+Each FSM has a path property  to identify itself, which is an `Array`.
+Note: the path of root FSM is` ["root"]`.

-  ​		For example, a State named "state" is nested in the path "root"->"nested_state_level_1"->"nested_state_level_2"->"state",The path of FSM which nested in State named "state" is ["root" , "nested_state_level_1" , "nested_state_level_2"].
+  ​		For example, a State named "state" is nested in the path `"root"->"nested_state_level_1"->"nested_state_level_2"->"state"`,The path of FSM which nested in State named "state" is `["root" , "nested_state_level_1" , "nested_state_level_2"]`.
 You can get State name which in upper level FSM, also can cut or modify the path to control State which in other FSM.

 ## Hierarchical Finite State Machine - HFSM